-The program checks the limiting proportions of cross-section requirements at each design location along the beam for each design load combination separately.
+The program classifies beam sections as either Class 1, Class 2, Class 3, Class 4 or slender.
+It checks the section class requirements at each design location along the beam for each design load combination separately.
 A beam section may be classified differently for different design load combinations.
-Three reasons that a beam may be classified differently for different design load cases are as follows:
+For example, a beam may be classified as Class 2 for design load combination A and as Class 3 for design load combination B. Two reasons that a beam may be classified differently for different design load cases are as follows.

-• The limiting proportions of cross-section requirements for beam webs depend on the axial load in the beam.
+The section classification requirements for beam webs depend on the axial load in the beam.
 Different design load combinations may produce different axial loads in the beam.
+This is an issue only when beam axial loads are specified to be considered in the composite beam analysis and design.